orviwan/OpenGlassesFirmware/blueprint.md

 3.  **CRC32 Checksum (6 bytes total, sent after End-of-Photo):**
     *   Header (2 bytes): `0xFE 0xFE`.
     *   Payload (4 bytes): 32-bit CRC32 of the entire JPEG image (little-endian).
 Client should verify this.
+    *   **Note on CRC32 Implementation:** The firmware uses the standard hardware-accelerated CRC32 from the ESP-IDF (`esp_rom_crc32_le`).
+For a compatible client-side implementation in Python, the `zlib.crc32()` function is recommended as it directly matches the firmware's output.

 **Client best practice:**
 - After connecting, request the highest MTU your platform supports (e.g., 247 or 512) to maximize throughput.